shapintv/talkjs/README.md

 Please note:

-- Sending file attachment is not yet implemented.
+- Sending file attachment is not implemented.
 - Endpoints that return multiple messages will return them in descending order, i.e. latest first.

 ```php
 $custom = [